Illinois counting on RB Chase Brown in opener with Wyoming

 - Bret BielemaFootball coach

-The identity of Illinois' starting quarterback for its season opener Saturday in Champaign, Ill. against Wyoming might not be known until the offense takes the field for the first time.
+Tommy DeVito will get the nod at quarterback for Illinois in its season opener Saturday against Wyoming in Champaign, Ill.

-Given how second-year coach Bret Bielema likes to play the game, it probably doesn't matter who gets the call between Art Sitkowski and Syracuse transfer Tommy DeVito.
+DeVito was announced as the starter on Thursday, but given how second-year coach Bret Bielema likes to play the game, it probably didn't matter whether Syracuse transfer DeVito or returnee Artur Sitkowski got the call.

 The Fighting Illini are going to be a run-first team, just like Bielema's teams were at Wisconsin and Arkansas.
 And with the 1-2 punch of junior Chase Brown and sophomore Josh McCray, why not?